ColleSerre/SchoolArchives/Géographie/Rural Spaces/Russia-RuralSpaces.md

 [next slide]

 A war has also been going on in the Donets (which is very rich in coal) region since April 2014 between pro-Russian separatists, affiliated with the self-proclaimed Donetsk and Luhansk People's Republics and Ukrainian government.
-This war has been started by Russian citizens as an effort to destabilize the Ukrainian government to take control of the region and its large coal industry.
+This war has been started by Russian citizens as an effort to destabilise the Ukrainian government to take control of the region and its large coal industry.
 The Russian government is suspected to be behind this.

 [next slide]